jpbelo/files-getter/README.md

-# files_getter
+# files-getter

-Opens the folder puts the inside files names in an array
+Opens the folder and includes the inside files

+Usefull for including a folder of php files